PFTL/website/content/blog/27_Custom_CRM.rst

     msg = server.retr('1')

 If you explore the ``msg``, you will see it is a tuple with 3 elements.
 The message itself is stored in ``msg[1]``.
 However, it is a list, full of information regarding the message you have downloaded.
-Without going into too much detail, first, you need to transform the list into a single array, and then we can use the mail tools to parse the information to a usable format:
+Without going into too much detail, first, you need to transform the list into a single array, and then we can use the mail tools to parse the information into a usable format:

 .. code-block:: ipython3